dr-dobermann/srvbus/ms/README.md

 ## Stopping the server

-To stop the Message Server user should invoke `cancel` function of the contextx.
-Server stops processing all registered queues.
+To stop the Message Server user should invoke `cancel` function of the context.
+Server stops processing of all the registered queues.

 ## Message

-Messages only has two fields
+Messages only has three fields

     Message struct {
+      id  uuid.UUID
       Key string
       data []bytes
     }

 The maximum size of data couldn't exceed 8K bytes (8192 bytes).